Reading time: 5 minutes

 The main benefits of purchasing member insurance through an SMSF are:

-- The premiums are tax-deductible from the fund’s earnings in its annual tax return, provided the SMSF is listed as the policy owner and the SMSF member is the insured person.
+- The premiums are tax deductible from the fund’s earnings in its annual tax return, provided the SMSF is listed as the policy owner and the SMSF member is the insured person.
 This can reduce the overall cost of the insurance.
-In contrast, life and TPD premiums are not tax-deductible if an SMSF member chooses to have this coverage outside super.
-Income protection insurance is tax-deductible outside super, provided the member has no cover within their fund, so the decision to hold it in or out of super will depend on your marginal tax rate.
+In contrast, life and TPD premiums are not tax deductible if an SMSF member chooses to have this coverage outside super.
+Income protection insurance is tax deductible outside super, so the decision to hold it in or out of super will depend on your other circumstances.

 - The premiums are paid by the fund, so a fund member’s personal cash flow isn’t affected.

-- The insurance cover can usually be tailored to the member’s individual circumstances, unlike the group insurance cover that is generally provided for members of large public super funds.
-This tailoring can help to ensure that an SMSF fund member isn’t underinsured.
+- The insurance cover can be more flexible than the group insurance cover that is provided for members of large public super funds in terms of the sum insured and the waiting period.
+This can help to prevent SMSF members being underinsured.

 Taxation of insurance benefits

-While tax deductions on the premiums can be attractive, don’t forget to look at the taxation of benefits in the event that you need to make a claim.
+While tax deductions on the premiums can be attractive, don’t forget to look at the taxation of benefits if you need to make a claim.

-While life and TPD benefits received from insurance held personally outside super are generally tax free, there may be tax consequences for policies held insider super.
+While life and TPD benefits received from insurance held personally outside super are generally tax free, there may be tax consequences for policies held inside super.

-Life insurance payouts from your SMSF will have different tax implications depending on how they are paid and to who.
-Lump sums paid to a non-tax dependent may be taxed, while life insurance income streams may also be taxed, depending on the ages of the deceased and the beneficiary.
+Life insurance payouts from your SMSF will have different tax implications depending how they are paid and to who.
+Lump sums paid to tax dependants are tax free, but a lump sum paid to a non-tax dependant is taxed at rates of up to 32%, while income streams may also be taxed, depending on the ages of the deceased and the beneficiary.
+TPD payouts from super are taxed according to the components of the benefit at the usual tax rates for accessing super, which vary by age.
+Amounts taken as a lump sum have a ‘tax-free uplift’ amount calculated that reduces this tax.

-Income protection benefits are generally tax deductible no matter how they are received.
+Income protection benefits are generally taxable at normal marginal rates no matter how they are received.

-SMSFs may pay higher premiums than larger public funds because the larger funds can often negotiate bulk premium discounts with insurance providers.
+SMSFs may pay higher premiums than larger public funds because big funds can often negotiate bulk premium discounts with insurance providers.
+It is also worth noting that many of the insurance policies offered by larger public funds have built in decreasing levels of cover, meaning the insurance cover reduces the older you get.

 Can I transfer my personal life insurance policy to my SMSF?